OmniSharp/omnisharp-sublime/README.md

 ![CR Markers](http://i.imgur.com/SBgyjtk.png)

 This is to do with the settings for `OmniSharpServer`.

+   Preferences - Browse Packages
-Simply go to the OmniSharpServer/OmniSharp/bin/Debug sub directory then open config.json and modify the `eolMarker` setting to `\n` like below
+   Go to `OmniSharp/PrebuiltOmniSharpServer/` sub directory Open config.json and modify the `eolMarker` setting to `\n` like below
 ```
   "TextEditorOptions": {
     "tabsToSpaces": true,